 For Ex- hierarchical algorithm and its variants.

-In this clustering model, there will be searching of data space for areas of the varied density of data points in the data space.
+Density Models: In this clustering model, there will be searching of data space for areas of the varied density of data points in the data space.
 It isolates various density regions based on different densities present in the data space.

 For Ex- DBSCAN and OPTICS.

-Subspace clustering is an unsupervised learning problem that aims at grouping data points into multiple clusters so that data points at a single cluster lie approximately on a low-dimensional linear subspace.
-Subspace clustering is an extension of feature selection just as with feature selection subspace clustering requires a search method and evaluation criteria but in addition subspace clustering limit the scope of evaluation criteria.
+Subspace clustering: Subspace clustering is an unsupervised learning problem that aims at grouping data points into multiple clusters so that data points at a single cluster lie approximately on a low-dimensional linear subspace.
+Subspace clustering is an extension of feature selection just as with feature selection subspace clustering requires a search method and evaluation criteria but in addition subspace clustering limits the scope of evaluation criteria.
 The subspace clustering algorithm localizes the search for relevant dimensions and allows them to find the cluster that exists in multiple overlapping subspaces.
-Subspace clustering was originally purposed to solved very specific computer vision problems having a union of subspace structure in the data but it gains increasing attention in the statistic and machine learning community.
+Subspace clustering was originally purposed to solve very specific computer vision problems having a union of subspace structures in the data but it gains increasing attention in the statistic and machine learning community.
 People use this tool in social networks, movie recommendations, and biological datasets.
 Subspace clustering raises the concern of data privacy as many such applications involve dealing with sensitive information.
 Data points are assumed to be incoherent as it only protects the differential privacy of any feature of a user rather than the entire profile user of the database.

 There are two branches of subspace clustering based on their search strategy.